DemeBot/development/README.md

 angular client : http://localhost/
 serial-service : ws://localhost:8080/serial/
 ```
-To run the application detached, you can add the `-d` detach flag. ex: `docker-compose -f watch.docker-compose.yml up -d [SERVICE]`.
+To run the application detached, you can add the `-d` detach flag. ex: `docker-compose -f watch.docker-compose.yml up -d`.
-To see the services output run: `docker-compose logs -f [SERVICE]`.
+To see the services output run: `docker-compose logs -f`.

 ### Checking for status recursively
 ```bash